flathub/org.freedesktop.Sdk.Extension.ocaml/README.md

 ## Configure the Opam Environment

 **NOTE: Opam environment (the `.opam` folder) is sandboxed per editor.**

-For example, your vscodium might have different opam environment than your emacs.
+For example, vscodium might have different opam environment than emacs, even when they use the same ocaml sdk extension.
 [opam local swtich](https://opam.ocaml.org/blog/opam-local-switches/) can partially circumvent this issue.

-Typically, your global opam switches can be found in `~/.var/app/<editor flatpak id>/.opam`
+Typically, global opam switches can be found in `~/.var/app/<editor flatpak id>/.opam`

 ## Add Persistent `.opam` Path